-The token’s name is required, and it is simply for display purposes.
+The token’s name is required, and it is simply for display purposes and is required to help you differentiate your user tokens.
 The token’s name in no way affects its functionality.
 Optionally, a longer description may be provided for additional information on the token.

-Choose ”Never expires” to keep the token from ever expiring.
-Or, choose ”Expires at …” and then set a future date / time after which requests using this token should no longer be accepted.
-(Default is one year from the time of token creation.)
+By default, the ”Never expires” option is selected.
+This means that by default user tokens never expire.
+Optionally, if you would like a user token to expire, choose ”Expires at …” and then set a future date/time after which requests using this token should no longer be accepted.
+The default expiration date with this option is one year from creation.

-There are three options for setting the token’s scope …
+There are four options for setting the token’s scope …

 All permissions allows the token to create, read, update and delete sub-resources of the application, including (but not limited to) devices, device state reports, workflows, additional application API tokens and the application itself.
 Losant resources and actions added in the future will automatically be accessible using an “All permissions” token.

 Read only allows the token to read – but not modify – any application sub-resource.
 This includes reading (but not reporting) device state and commands, as well as data queries, devices, workflows and the application itself.
 Future Losant resources’ “read” actions, as well as new “read” actions added to existing resources, will automatically be accessible using a “Read only” token.